-Apparently, a bright red comb and wattles really does it for the girls!
+Apparently, a bright red comb and wattles really do it for the girls!

-The ability of the suitors to find food, care for the flock and treat the hens well is also judged by the hens.
-Hens may express a preference to mates based on not only his looks but abilities.
+The hens also judge the suitors’ ability to find food, care for the flock and treat the hens well.
+Hens may express a preference for mates based on not only his looks but abilities.

-Once the hen is sitting on her eggs, she will lose all interest in mating and will chase off the rooster if he makes any advances to her.
+Once the hen is sitting on her eggs, she will lose all interest in mating and chase off the rooster if he advances to her.

 This behavior will continue until she releases her brood, anywhere from 6-10 weeks on average.
-Rooster advances will not be welcome and she will let him know in no uncertain way.
+Rooster’s advances will not be welcome, and she will let him know in no uncertain way.

-If you are able to move them to a broody box once they have hatched, she is unlikely to desert them.
+If you can move them to a broody box once they have hatched, she is unlikely to desert them.
 A broody box will ensure they aren’t trampled in the coop or attacked by the other hens.
 It also ensures they receive the correct protein intake for growth and development.

 The Mechanics of Mating

-Once the rooster has hopped aboard and he has himself well situated, he will dip his tail down and to the side of the hens’ tail and deliver a ‘cloacal kiss’.
+Once the rooster has hopped aboard and has himself well situated, he will dip his tail down and to the side of the hens’ tail and deliver a ‘cloacal kiss.

-So, what is a ‘cloacal kiss’ I hear you asking?
+So, what is a ‘cloacal kiss’ I hear you ask?

-A rooster doesn’t have a penis, just a very small ‘bump’ called a papilla inside his cloaca.
-It is via this papilla that the sperm are delivered to the hen.
+A rooster doesn’t have a penis; just a tiny ‘bump’ called a papilla inside his cloaca.
+It is via this papilla that the sperm is delivered to the hen.